ucsb-cs8/w20/_lab/lab01.md

 With that information, you should be able to determine how to create a `~/cs8/lab01` directory, and make that directory your current working directory (the one that comes up when you type `pwd`.)
 Do that now.
+(Remember that creating and navigating directories happens using the terminal shell prompt, also known as the Unix command line, marked by `$`.)

 Then, you are ready for the next step.

 # Step 3: Create a file called `convert.py` in your `~/cs8/lab01` directory

-The contents of `convert.py` should be as shown below.
-This contains two Python function definitions that, at the moment are incorrect.
+The contents of `convert.py` should be as shown below: it should contain two Python function definitions that, at the moment are incorrect.

-Choose "File => New File" in IDLE to bring up an "untitled" window, then copy and paste this code into that window.
+Choose "File => New File" **in IDLE** to bring up an "untitled" window, then copy and paste this code into that window.

 Note that the formulas for converting between Celsius and Fahrenheit are incorrect.
 That's deliberate, so just go with it for now.
 We'll fix those at a later step.